Swedeniron/Azure-namespace/README.md

-5. To deploy the new namespace run the azure-resources.sh that are az commands Just check that you are connected to for the right environment dev/stage/prod
+5. To deploy the new namespace run the azure-resources.sh that are az commands Just check that you are connected to for the right environment dev/stage/prod You need to be Owner to be allowed to run the commands.